-Looking for a healthy appetizer for the big game or your next get-together?
+Looking for a healthy, delicious appetizer for the big game or your next get-together?
 These Air Fryer Burger Bites will be the hit of the party for kids and grown ups alike, and they’re Paleo, Whole30, Keto, and Low Carb!

-They’ve got all the flavors of your favorite burger, the Big Mac, but they’re made in the air fryer, then they’re topped with a homemade special sauce, sesame seeds, lettuce, pickles, and tomatoes, and served on a toothpick.
+These tiny burger bites have all the flavors of your favorite burger, the Big Mac!
+They’re made in the air fryer, then topped with a homemade special sauce, sesame seeds, lettuce, pickles, and tomatoes, and served on a toothpick.

 Don’t have an air fryer?
 Worry not!
 I have a skillet adaptation below for you!